Cavendish banana: Diseases

 Cavendish bananas, accounting for around 99% of banana exports to developed countries, are vulnerable to the fungal disease known as Panama disease.
 There is a risk of extinction of the variety.
-Because Cavendish bananas are parthenocarpic (they don't have seeds and reproduce only through cloning), their resistance to disease is often low.
+Because Cavendish bananas are parthenocarpic (having no seeds and reproducing only through cloning), their resistance to disease is often low.
 Development of disease resistance depends on mutations occurring in the propagation units, and hence evolves more slowly than in seed-propagated crops.

 The development of resistant varieties has therefore been the only alternative to protect the fruit trees from tropical and subtropical diseases like bacterial wilt and Fusarium wilt, commonly known as Panama disease.
 A replacement for the Cavendish would likely depend on genetic engineering, which is banned in some countries.
 Conventional plant breeding has not yet been able to produce a variety that preserves the flavor and shelf-life of the Cavendish.
 In 2017, James Dale, a biotechnologist at Queensland University of Technology in Brisbane, Australia, produced just such a transgenic banana resistant to Tropical Race 4.

+In 2023, the Philippine Space Agency and Bureau of Plant Industry utilized pest control against Fusarium oxysporum f.sp. cubense.
+In 2022, Philippines was second top banana exporter with Cavendish banana as the top variety.